branko3000/cmlrpg/readme.md

 - `armor`
   - `power` - how much damage it can reduce
   - `sounds` - array with sound strings that may be used
-- `potion`
-  - `trigger` - when this potion is used/can be used
-    - `pickup` - effect happens upon picking up the potion
-    - `combat` - potion can be consumed from the inventory during combat
-    - `inventory` - potion can be consumed from the inventory at any time
-  - `durationtype` - the way the duration is determined
-    - `once` - the effect happens only once
-    - `infinite` - the effect takes place forever
-    - `steps` - the effect takes place for a certain amount of steps
-    - `fights` - the effect takes place for a certain amount of fights
-    - `rounds` - the effect takes place for a certain amount of fighting rounds, starting in the next (or current) fight.
-Effect ends when the next (or current) fight ends.
-  - `duration` - specifies the number for the durationtype.
-Is ignored for `durationtype: 'once'` and `durationtype: 'infinite'`
-  - `effects` - an array of the effects that should happen when the potion is triggered and everytime the duration retriggers it
-    - `parameter` - the parameter that should be modified
-    - `modificatiotype` - the modification that shall be done on every trigger.
-More below.
-      - `set` - sets the parameter to a certain value
-      - `up` - ups the parameter by a certain value (upping by a negative value will result in a reduction of the parameter)
-      - `lock` - will keep the parameter from being changed while the potion is active.
-Keep in mind, that all effects of the potion happen in order of the array.
-So if you want to set and then lock a parameter then you have to do the setting first.
-    - `modification` - the value of the modification, can be ignored for `modificationtype: 'lock'`.
-To set a numerical value to its highest value, simply set it to an insanely high value.
-The game will cap it at the max.
-      - `1` - specifies a certain number
-      - `''` - specifies a certain string
-      - `[]` - use a random value from the specified array

 ## Documentation